refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 - Out-of-the-box: Routing, networking, authentication, state management, i18n and UI.

-- SSR: **refine** can be used with Next.js and Remix to SSR your pages.
+- SSR: **Refine** can be used with Next.js and Remix to SSR your pages.

 - React Location: React Location router provider support

 ### SSR - Next.js Support

-refine has support for SSR - Next.js.
-This is an important feature that separates **refine** from other frameworks.
-Thanks to this feature, **refine** provides the opportunity to develop B2C applications in addition to B2B and admin panel.
+Refine has support for SSR - Next.js.
+This is an important feature that separates **Refine** from other frameworks.
+Thanks to this feature, **Refine** provides the opportunity to develop B2C applications in addition to B2B and admin panel.

-refine can be used with Next.js to SSR your pages.
+Refine can be used with Next.js to SSR your pages.
 It doesn't get in the way and follows Next.js conventions and also provides helper modules when necessary.

 #### SSR-Next.js Setup